Hire Fractional CFOs

 Demand for Fractional CFOs Is Growing

 As businesses face increasingly complex financial environments, fractional chief financial officers (CFOs) offer high-level financial expertise on a flexible, part-time basis, delivering financial leadership without the cost of a full-time CFO.
-According to a 2024 report from MDL Partners, demand for fractional business leaders such as CFOs has risen 57% since 2020.
+According to Revelio Labs workforce intelligence data, the share of new executive positions looking for fractional C-suite leadership has tripled since 2018.
 This model is particularly valuable for small and mid-sized businesses that need sophisticated financial guidance but may not have the resources to support a full-time executive.

 Part-time financial experts can provide a wide range of fractional CFO services, including strategic planning, cash flow management, financial modeling, forecasting, budgeting, KPI development, M&A due diligence, and investor relations.
 They can also assist with audits, prepare business plans and pitch decks, support fundraising efforts, and optimize financial processes.
 When embedded within the internal management team, these financial leaders help founders and other business leaders make informed decisions, improve profitability, and position their companies for sustainable growth.